 With today's robust and compact technology, trade show exhibitors don't need a large area or expensive gear to do this.
 Even a tabletop 10 x 10 foot booth with some iPad tablets or displays can serve as a "people magnet" with a multimedia quiz contest.

+Having a game show in your trade show booth generates exhibit floor buzz and pulls in conference traffic, according to event game show and quiz software expert Tom Bodine.
 "People love fun and they are drawn to it.
-By wrapping your marketing message and key points in a fun format, you literally challenge people to remember details of your products or services," Bodine said.
+By wrapping your marketing message and key points in a fun format, you literally challenge people to remember details of your products or services," he said.

 The first step in planning is to determine how you want to present the game show quiz.
 It can be delivered as a live presentation run by booth staff or a stand-alone game at a kiosk where people can walk up and play.